4d/docs/website/translated_docs/fr/API/entityClass.md

 > For more information, please refer to [Entity locking](ORDA/entities.md#entity-locking) section.

 A record is automatically unlocked when it is no longer referenced by any entities in the locking process (for example: if the lock is put only on one local reference of an entity, the entity and thus the record is unlocked when the process ends).
 > When a record is locked, it must be unlocked from the locking process and on the entity reference which put the lock.
-Par exemple:
+Par exemple :

 ```4d
  $e1:=ds.Emp.all()[0]